bitterhippo/BattleShip/README.md

 # BattleShip

 The game is currently not working as the mechanism that enables the AI to populate ships is currently capable of inputting incorrect values.

+Ideally, the game will intialize when the start button is pushed.
+After this the player can make selections for ship deployments that are displayed in real time.
+After thie deployment the shooting phase begins, however this currently disabled due to the fact the populating mechanism isn't working.